-- 1 head of cauliflower, chopped into chunky florets (SEE NOTE)
+- 1 large head of cauliflower, chopped into chunky florets (SEE NOTE)

 - Olive oil